knpuniversity/symfony2-series/knpu/episode2/saving-users.rst

     php app/console doctrine:fixtures:load

-Let's use the query console task to look at what each user looks like:
+Let's use the query console task to look at what the user looks like:

 .. code-block:: bash